katsign/weather-dashboard/README.md

-# Minimalist Weather Dashboard
+# Minimalist Weather Dashboard :cloud:
-## A predictive weather dashboard using the OpenWeather API, featuring dynamically updated HTML and CSS.
+## A predictive weather dashboard that uses the OpenWeatherMap API, featuring dynamically updated HTML and CSS.
 Following closely with the given acceptance criteria, I built a minimalist in-browser weather app that searches by city using [OpenWeatherMap](https://home.openweathermap.org/).
 I used everything I've learned about coding so far to build an HTML shell, populate it with DOM manipulation, and style the end result with a new CSS framework [Materialize](https://materializecss.com/).

 ## Demo of Searching by City